 - use a map to show them the places.

 - give them a copy of the printed itinerary.

 But of course, any friend-having human in 2018 would email their friends to coordinate group travel, whether or not that email includes the first three elements.
 (Another question asks, sweetly, “You are helping someone who wants to go to the airport” and suggests different ways of giving directions, along with the option to simply “go with her.”
 It depends on the “her” in question, one would assume!)

 The “learning styles” idea has snowballed—as late as 2014, more than 90 percent of teachers in various countries believed it.
 The concept is intuitively appealing, promising to reveal secret brain processes with just a few questions.
 Strangely, most research on learning styles starts out with a positive portrayal of the theory—before showing it doesn’t work.

-Willingham goes so far as to say people should stop thinking of themselves as visual, verbal, or some other kind of learner.
-“It’s not like anything terrible is going to happen to you [if you do buy into learning styles],” he says, but there’s not any benefit to it, either.
-“Everyone is able to think in words, everyone is able to think in mental images.
+Willingham goes so far as to say that people should stop thinking of themselves as visual, verbal, or some other kind of learner.
+“It’s not like anything terrible is going to happen to you [if you do buy into learning styles],” he said, but there’s not any benefit to it, either.
+“Everyone is able to think in words; everyone is able to think in mental images.
 It’s much better to think of everyone having a toolbox of ways to think, and think to yourself, which tool is best?”